hottshott28/100-days-of-code/log.md

 **Today's Progress**: Focused on the basics today.
 Went back to studying HTML and reviewing some interview questions.

 **Thoughts** I need more time and more effort into this.

+### Day 6: June 4, Thursday

+**Today's Progress**: Followed along the Javascipt Udemy course.
+Alot is going on but i'm getting the hang of it.
+Looked into new jobs and spend a good chunk of time coding today. chunk by chunk.

+**Thoughts** increasing the time i'm putting in is earning confidence.